Golaszewski/PRANCE/README.md

 ## How to enable PRANCE on a Hamilton Microlab STAR

-The most general requirements for running PRANCE are a way to load multiple sources of constant OD bacteria culture onto the robot deck, a way to wash and sterilize tips for reuse, and a way to automatically obtain real-time spectrophotometric measurements from phage-inoculated bacteria culture on the deck.
+The most general requirements for running PRANCE are a way to load multiple sources of bacteria culture at a fixed optical density onto the robot deck, a way to wash and sterilize tips for reuse, and a way to automatically obtain real-time spectrophotometric measurements from phage-inoculated bacteria culture on the deck.